 Anglo-Saxons were the people who once inhabited and ruled the areas which are present-day England and Wales.
 They were Germanic people who lived in these regions from the 5th century to the time of the 1066 Norman Conquest.
-They

 The Anglo-Saxon language is called ‘Old English‘ because many words of English are derived from it.
 The systems developed by Anglo-Saxons became the basis of modern English systems.
 The legal system is one of these examples.

-The works of Old English include sermons, epic poetry, legal works, hagiography, chronicles mainly including Anglo-Saxons Chronicles, riddles, legal works, and others.
+The works of Old English include sermons, epic poetry, legal works, hagiography, and chronicles mainly including Anglo-Saxons Chronicles, riddles, legal works, and others.
 400 extant manuscripts found from that period are written in the Roman alphabet and Anglo-Saxon runes.

 Christian missionaries brought manuscripts to Anglo-Saxon lands from the Mediterranean to assist them in the establishment of the early Anglo-Saxon church.
 St Augustine’s Gospels are one of the books that came to England at that time from Italy.

-The books from other countries laid the foundation of text, script, and decoration in Anglo-Saxon England and formed part of the Anglo Saxon culture.
+The books from other countries laid the foundation of text, script, and decoration in Anglo-Saxon England and formed part of the Anglo-Saxon culture.